 “Congratulations to Tech Foundry and thanks to Lt.
 Governor Karyn Polito,” said Springfield Mayor Domenic J. Sarno.
 “The Baker-Polito Administration has truly been a great partner with my administration in enhancing workforce development initiatives that creates ‘a good four-letter word’ – Jobs.”

 The Tech Talent Diversity Initiative managed by the Innovation Institute at the MassTech Collaborative launched in May 2019 with the purpose of financially supporting ideas from civic, business, or nonprofit organizations that increase the diversity of candidates who get hired for internships, apprenticeships, and entry level jobs in the Commonwealth’s tech sector.
 MassTech also manages the Intern Partnership program, a six year old program that provides stipends to support paid internships for homegrown graduate and undergraduate students working at growing digital technology companies across the state.
 The Intern Partnership’s support for internships at small tech companies statewide, and the requirement that each internship must be paid, allows students who might otherwise pass on an unpaid internship to get enhanced hands-on training while working at a small, fast growing tech startup.

-The Innovation Institute is the entity that advances a core mission of the Massachusetts Technology Collaborative: improving the conditions for innovation and cluster growth across the Commonwealth.
+The MassTech Collaborative is a quasi-public economic development agency that strengthens the competitiveness of the tech and innovation economy by driving strategic investments, partnerships, and insights that harness the talent of Massachusetts.
+The Innovation Institute is the division of MassTech that advances its core mission of innovation and cluster growth across the Commonwealth.
 Created in 2003, the Innovation Institute intervenes in the economy in the following four ways:

-- Conducts research and analysis that improves the states understandings of unmet needs and opportunities in the states innovation economy;
+- Conducts research and analysis that improves the state’s understandings of unmet needs and opportunities in the innovation economy;

 - Serves as convener and key strategic broker on the landscape;